Blog/Comparison

 Welltory's big idea is accessibility.
 You don't need a wearable -- place your finger on your phone's camera, and Welltory reads your pulse signal through the blood flow visible in your fingertip (photoplethysmography, or PPG).
 The company claims 95-98% accuracy versus chest strap measurements for this camera-based method.
 Add integrations with Apple Watch, Samsung Watch, Garmin, Fitbit, and other devices, and Welltory becomes a cross-platform health hub that meets users wherever they are.
 There's even a web dashboard for reviewing your data on a computer.

 Incredible's big idea is integration.
 It doesn't try to work with every device or every platform.
-It focuses entirely on Apple Watch, reads from HealthKit, and builds a single coherent system where your training data, recovery metrics, and fitness score all feed into each other.
-The strength training you log from your wrist directly informs the readiness score you check the next morning.
+It focuses entirely on Apple Watch, reads from HealthKit, and connects recorded cardio and strength workouts with Fitness and daily context from sleep and vitals.

 The tradeoff is clear: Welltory goes wide (many platforms, many data sources, many users).
 Incredible goes deep (one platform, one ecosystem, everything connected).